Discovering the Earth

 Geophysics plays a key role in the brownfields and in-mine geophysics.
 Furthermore, geophysical methods are commonly used to support geotechnical studies during mine planning and development, helping mining engineers characterize structural stability in open pits or underground.for ranging from precious and base metals to coal, uranium and rare-earth elements.
 In the greenfields setting, economic geologists often define and prioritize early-stage exploration drill targets based on results from geophysical imaging.
 Additional resources and reserves can be added to an existing mining operation through the use of

-Please visit the websites of our faculty and do not hesitate to contact us directly to get further information on how we explore Earth and other planets.
-There are many job opportunities to conduct research in academia at universities, governmental organizations and research laboratories and in the private sector.
+Please visit the websites of our faculty to get further information on how we explore Earth and other planets.
+There are many job opportunities to conduct research in academia at universities, governmental organizations and research laboratories in the private sector.